brenoguim/flexclass/README.md

 Notice the layout contains an `end` pointer for the `std::string` array.
 Since `std::string` is non-trivially-destructible, `Flexclass` needs to iterate on the array to call destructors when destroying the `Message`.

-Storing the size is sometimes useful, so the user can force the type to hold the begin/end with the `fc::SizedArray` helper:
+Storing the size is sometimes useful, so the user can force the type to hold the begin/end with the `fc::Range` helper:

 ```
-struct Message : public fc::FlexibleLayoutBase<Message, std::string, fc::SizedArray<char>>
+struct Message : public fc::FlexibleLayoutBase<Message, std::string, fc::Range<char>>
 ```

 In this case, there will be an `end` pointer to the `char` array too, giving the user methods `end()` and `size()`: